RyuuIsh/Website-Scrapper-bs4/README.md

 - Automate scraping for updated lists.
 - Integrate with a movie database API for additional details.

-🎥 Get your next movie recommendation from this curated list!
+Do tell your extra knowledge about Web Scrapping 🎥 Get your next movie recommendation from this curated list!